When seven companies became one group, discovering identity at the group's core became critical

 But TLG's experience proves the opposite: without identity clarity first, operational integration lacks direction.
 You can't build a unified culture if you don't know what you're unifying around.
 You can't make confident strategic decisions without a framework rooted in who you are.

-As Rosie reflected: "This isn't really brand work in the traditional sense — brand is externally facing.
-This is fundamentally about identity.
+As Rosie reflected: "This isn't necessarily brand work in the way people often think about branding — brand is often thought to be externally facing.
+Rather in this case it is fundamentally about identity.
 And identity drives everything else."